geosolutions-it/MapStore2/docs/developer-guide/printing-module.md

 #### Forcing PRINT_BASE_URL of printing module

-Sometimes you do not have access to the .
-For or MapStore printing module provides a system variable `PRINT_BASE_URL` that you can set to force the URLs returned by `info.json` to be resolved from this.
+If, for any reason, you can not modify the proxy configuration, MapStore printing module provides a system variable `PRINT_BASE_URL` that you can set to force the URLs returned by `info.json` to be resolved from it.

 A useful trick can be to set as a relative URL (relative to MapStore) to make it work in any context (only for MapStore).